Linaro/lava/doc/v2/writing-tests.rst

 ``lava-test-case`` supports recording integer or floating point measurements for a particular test case.
 When a measurement is supplied, a text string can also be supplied to be used as the units of that measurement, e.g. seconds or bytes.
-Results which cannot be compared as integers or floating point numbers cannot be used as measurements.
+Results are used to track changes across test jobs over time, so results which cannot be compared as integers or floating point numbers cannot be used as measurements.

 .. seealso:: :ref:`recording_test_measurements`